 Announcements naming Degree Seeking Students to the President's List, Dean's List, and Honor's List are generally published around the 5th week of the term.
-Students are eligible to be placed on these lists after receiving their grades following their second term as a Degree-Seeking Student.

 President's List

 Degree Seeking Students will be named to the President's List for each active term in which they maintain a cumulative GPA of 3.85 - 4.00.